alexbenko/ourlife/README.md

 </br>
 PLEASE keep in mind this project is still in the early stages.

-My partner and I go on a lot of trips and do a lot of fun things.
-We like taking pictures of everything we do, and as a result both of our phones are almost out of storage.
-I wanted to create a website where we could upload our photos to, so we no longer had to store them on our phone and have a way for our family and friends to see what we are up to.
+I go on a lot of trips and do a lot of picture worthy things.
+As a result my phone is almost out of storage.
+I wanted to create a website where I could upload my photos to, so I no longer had to store them on my phone.

 Backend/DevOps is the software field I want to get into so I created this project to demonstrate my profeciency.
 Anyone could upload their photos to a CDN or S3 and serve their content from there.
 I put in the time and effort in essentially creating my own CDN.